Wonder Woman 1984 could skip theaters and go straight to streaming, according to report

-Wonder Woman 1984 is still officially slated for release on June 4, but Warner Bros. is reportedly considering skipping a theatrical release entirely and releasing it straight to streaming services.
+Wonder Woman 1984 is still officially slated for a theatrical release on June 4, but Warner Bros. is reportedly considering skipping theaters entirely and releasing it straight to consumers in a streaming format.

 According to sources at TheWrap, early talks are being had between Warner Pictures Group Chairman Toby Emmerich and his top advisers about "a streaming alternative" to a theatrical release.
 If things do proceed that way - and it sounds like Warner Bros. would still rather have a theatrical release at this point - it would likely take the form of a direct-to-consumer release instead of releasing on a streaming service.